touir1/100DaysOfMLCode-Challenge/README.md

 **What I learned**:

 * Machine learning is a vast field and i don't know from where to start.
-* How to drop random rows respecting a condition in [pandas](https://pandas.pydata.org/) Dataframe.
-* How to plot a pandas Dataframe directly.

 **Link of Work:** No coding for today.